PageLens-AI/pagelensai-mcp-server/README.md

 # PageLens AI - MCP Server

-> Connect PageLens AI reports to Claude, Cursor, Codex, and other MCP clients so your AI assistant can understand what failed, why it matters, and what to fix next.
+> Connect PageLens AI reports to Claude Desktop, Cursor, Codex, and other MCP clients so your AI assistant can understand what failed, why it matters, and what to fix next.

 An [MCP (Model Context Protocol)](https://modelcontextprotocol.io) server that gives AI agents direct access to [PageLens AI](https://www.pagelensai.com) - the independent launch reviewer for AI-built websites.
 PageLens AI turns launch risk across UX, SEO, Performance, Accessibility, Security, Conversion, and QA journey audits into plain-English priorities and agent-ready fix context.

-Plug it into Cursor, Claude, Codex, or any MCP-compatible client and your agent can read scan results, drill into findings, surface quick wins, record owner decisions, and help close the fix loop without leaving the IDE.
+Plug it into Cursor, Claude Desktop, Codex, or any MCP-compatible client and your agent can read scan results, drill into findings, surface quick wins, record owner decisions, and help close the fix loop without leaving the IDE.

 ---